BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Data.md

     linkStyle 0 stroke:green,stroke-width:2.0px
     linkStyle 1 stroke:#55f,stroke-width:2.0px
 ```
 The assertion is visible as the hash of one of the elisions: `c1a9c8a1`.
-Seeing that the user knew that fact, WebFinger would then be authorized to release a new (less elided) version of the Envelope which includes information on Carmen's technical article:
+Seeing that the user knew that fact, WebFinger would then be authorized to release a new (less elided) version of the Envelope that includes information on Carmen's technical article:
 ```
 {
     {